Searching ...

 The Native American inhabitants of Greenwood County included the Catawba, Creek, and Cherokee peoples.
 They took advantage of the Piedmont region’s abundant resources and wildlife.

 Early European settlers included traders and cattle drivers.
-Scots-Irish farmers immigrated from Pennsylvania.
-An early plantation was established on Cherokee Pass at a place called Ninety Six, established in 1769 as the judicial center for the backcountry.
-A backstory claims the town’s name came from the estimated distance to Keowee, a Cherokee town.
+During the area’s pioneer-era history, Scots-Irish farmers immigrated from Pennsylvania.
+An early plantation was established on Cherokee Pass in the Town of Ninety-Six.
+This town was established in 1769 as the judicial center for the backcountry.
+The backstory claims the town’s name came from the estimated distance to Keowee, a Cherokee town.

-During the American Revolution, British forces built a star fort at Ninety Six, which was held under siege by Major General Nathanael Greene.
+During the American Revolution, British forces built a star fort at Ninety-Six, which was held under siege by Major General Nathanael Greene.
 The British abandoned and burned the fort in the summer of 1781, but the town was reborn in 1786.
+Today, history buffs can explore the site.

-The county seat of Greenwood grew up around a log house built in 1823 by lawyer John McGeehee.
-The construction of the railroad in 1850 shifted the village center as businesses clustered around the railroad depot.
-By 1900, the town served as an agricultural market and transportation hub, thanks to the five railroad lines running through the area.
+The county seat of Greenwood grew up around a log house built in 1823 by lawyer John McGehee.
+Railroad construction in 1850 shifted the village center as businesses clustered around the railroad depot.
+By 1900, the town had become an Upstate agricultural market and transportation hub thanks to the five railroad lines running through the area.

-Textile production was important to the area.
-Greenwood was part of the cotton-growing region and had numerous cotton mills generating the crop into products.
-The region’s fields were also ideal for producing tobacco and for cattle.
+Textile production was important.
+Greenwood was part of the cotton-growing region and had numerous cotton mills, which processed the crop into products.
+The region’s fields were also ideal for producing tobacco and supporting cattle.

 The Great Depression severely impacted Greenwood County.
-Local textile mills struggled to survive, as did farmers who were hit twice as hard from declining land values.
-The largest New Deal project in the area was the construction of Buzzard’s Roost Dam on the Saluda River, which created Lake Greenwood and generated hydroelectricity.
+Local textile mills struggled to survive, as did farmers who were hit twice as hard by declining land values.
+The largest New Deal project paid for constructing Buzzard’s Roost Dam on the Saluda River, which created Lake Greenwood and generated hydroelectricity.

 Manufacturing increased in Greenwood County starting in the 1950s.
-Major corporations like FujiFilm, Monsanto, Velux, and Park Seed Company have set up shop in the area.
+Major corporations like FujiFilm, Monsanto, Velux, and Park Seed Company set up shop to take advantage of its water sources, transportation network, and low cost of doing business.

 Greenwood County Cities and Areas

 The county seat of Greenwood County is Greenwood, the town that gave the county its name.
-Greenwood has a population of over 23,000 residents and is home to Lander University.
-It benefits from a central location.
+Greenwood, SC, has a population of over 23,000 residents.
+Besides being a transportation network, Lander University and regional healthcare resources help stabilize the town’s economy.

-Ninety Six is a historic town nine miles east of Greenwood.
-It has some notable Revolutionary War sites and is an integral part of the South Carolina Heritage corridor.
-Surrounding the town are amenities like golf courses, parks, and other outdoor recreational opportunities.
+Ninety-Six is a historic town nine miles east of Greenwood.
+It has some notable Revolutionary War sites and is an integral part of the South Carolina Heritage Corridor.
+Beautiful golf courses and parks add to Ninety-Six’s appeal.

-Ware Shoals is a small town in the northern corner of the county along the banks of the Saluda River.
+Ware Shoals is a small town along the banks of the Saluda River shared with Abbeville and Laurens County.
+The annual Catfish Festival is its hallmark event.

-A significant feature of Greenwood county is Lake Greenwood and its 212 miles of shoreline.
-Lake Greenwood and the Saluda River create the northeastern border.
+Lake Greenwood and its 212 miles of shoreline is the most significant feature of Greenwood County, South Carolina.
+Lake Greenwood and the Saluda River create the entire northeastern border.
 The lake is a popular fishing and vacation home destination.

 Greenwood County Job Market

-The top employing industries are health care, retail trade, accommodation and food service, and education services.
+The common employment sectors in Greenwood, SC, are health care, retail trade, accommodation and food service, and education services.

-The 2020 unemployment rate in Greenwood was 6.4%, a figure on par with the state and below the United States average.
+The July 2024 unemployment rate in Greenwood was 5.5%, a figure above the United States national average.
 A decade ago, the unemployment rate was 12%, but this declined to its lowest point In 2019 before the pandemic, 3.0%.

 Greenwood County real estate offers a selection of small-town living and rural estates.

-When it comes to state property taxes, Greenwood County on average collects 0.69% of a property’s assessed fair market value.
-The median property tax for Greenwood County was $815 per year for a home worth a median value of $117,300.
+When it comes to state property taxes, Greenwood County, on average, collects 0.75% of a property’s assessed fair market value.
+The median property tax for Greenwood County was $955 per year for a home worth a median value of $128,000.

 Greenwood County Population